What is the procedure to buy resale flat in Bangalore?

 Seller and buyer signs all the pages of sale agreement.
 Two witnesses signs at last page of sale agreement.

-If you are opting home loan to finance your property purchase, the sale agreement should be franked in sub-registrar office, the franking cost is 0.1% of buying price or guidance value, whichever is higher.
+If you are opting home loan to finance your property purchase, should adjudicate sale agreement in sub-registrar office, the adjudication cost is 0.5% of buying price or guidance value, whichever is higher.

 (Guidance value is the minimum amount for which a property can be registered hence property would not be registered lower than the guidance value fixed by department of stamp & registration of your locality.)